2.1 Algebra, Calculus & Differential Equations

 You rarely need a full derivation.
 Identify the root pattern and match it to the answer's functional form.

-Linear algebra as a shortcut
+Linear algebra and vectors as shortcuts

 Linear algebra appears whenever several unknowns must hold at once: mesh and nodal equations, regression normal equations, and state-space control models.
 For two equations, hand elimination is fastest.
 For three or more, the calculator matrix solver wins if your keystrokes are automatic.
+Eigenvalues come from det(A - λI) = 0; they set system modes and stability.

 1. Independent equations must equal the number of unknowns for a unique solution.